SAP-samples/upscale-commerce-open-payment-integration/README.md

 ## Before Importing
 The meaning of some fields in environment variables:
 token: A Bearer token to access open payment framework core.
-rootUrl: The root URL of open payment framework service, e.g. https://opf-iss-d0.api.commerce.stage.context.cloud.sap
+**rootUrl**: The root URL of open payment framework service, e.g. https://opf-iss-d0.api.commerce.stage.context.cloud.sap
-accountGroupId: The ID of merchant account group you created in open payment framework workbench.
+**accountGroupId**: The ID of merchant account group you created in open payment framework workbench.
-accountId: The ID of account you created under the account group.
+**accountId**: The ID of account you created under the account group.

 ## Description
 This repository offers sample pre-built integrations to payment gateways and methods in the form of Postman Collections that can be imported into your SAP Commerce Cloud, open payment framework tenant.